 Student Name:

 Student ID: Date of Incident:

 Department/Building: Date Reported:

 Type of Exposure:

-🗆 Human bite
+☐ Human bite

-□ Blood/Body fluid splash
+☐ Blood/Body fluid splash

-Open wound, scratch, or abrasion contaminated with blood/body fluid/urine/stool
+☐ Open wound, scratch, or abrasion fluid/urine/stool contaminated with blood/body

-□ Puncture or cut from instrument s set, lancet, or other sharp object
+$\hfill\square$ Puncture or cut from instrument set, lancet, or other sharp object

-Needle stick following venipuncture
+\square Needle stick following venipuncture

-□ Needle stick from IVP or VIPB
+\square Needle stick from IVP or VIPB

-Needle stick following injection
+□ Needle stick following injection

 □ Other (Describe)

 Describe the exposure incident in de etail:

+Mile at a ation a success tellars in our adiately Call assistant the size of dental

 What actions were taken immediately following the incident?

 What precautions were in use at the time of incident?
-Check a all that apply.
+Check all that apply.

-\Box Gloves \Box Gown/Apron \Box Mask \Box Eyewear \Box CPR shie ld
+\square Gloves \square Gown/Apron \square Mask \square Eyewear \square CPR shie ld

-\Box None \Box Other (Specify):
+□ None □Other (Specify):

 Date(s) of HBV vaccination(s):

 Student Signature: Date:

+Student Signature.

-Instructor/Supervisor Signature: Date 2:
+Instructor/Supervisor Signature: Date e:

 Signature of person preparing report (if other than student):

+Signature of person preparing report (in other than studenty.

 FOLLOW-UP DATE

-□ Student referred to physician of choice
+☐ Student referred to physician of choice

 □ Seen by Physician:

-\Box Office \Box ER \Box County Health
+□ Office □ ER □ County Health

+, and the second

-Declined to be seen by physician
+□ Declined to be seen by physician

 Other comments: